Antanas Smetona: Death and burial

-As Smetona was busy on his writing, he paid little attention to the fact that the heating system in his son's house needed repair and was becoming dangerous.
-On October 28, 1943, Smetona wrote: The night before yesterday coal fumes made me dizzy.
-I could not think clearly.
-Now I have completely recovered.On January 9, 1944, a fire broke out in the house.
+As Smetona was busy with his writing, he paid little attention to the fact that the heating system in his son's house needed repair and was becoming dangerous.
+On 28 October 1943, Smetona wrote:

+On 9 January 1944, a fire broke out in the house.
 Smetona's son Julius noticed the fire while on the first floor.
 Above him, in the attic suite, Smetona and his wife Sofija spotted the smoke seeping in under the door.
 Sofija opened the door and she and Smetona began descending the stairs.
-Sofija, choking from the smoke and flames, stopped when she realized her husband was not with her.
-Smetona, apparently deciding that he could not go outside without a coat – for he was recovering from the flu and was to give a talk in the coming weeks – without saying anything to his wife, returned to get a fur coat.
+Smetona, apparently decided that he could not go outside without a coat – he was recovering from the flu and was to give a talk in the coming weeks – and without saying anything to his wife, returned to get his fur coat.
 It took just a few minutes for him to be overcome by the smoke.
 Julius tried to return into the burning building to save his father but was forced out by the smoke and fire.
 Smetona was found lying on the kitchen floor on the second floor of Julius' flat.
 He was not burned.

 Firefighters took Smetona outside and he was rushed to hospital by ambulance.
 He died before arriving.

-The official record stated that the fire was caused by an overheated furnace.
-Some believe, however, that due to Smetona's continued political activities, the fire was started by the Russian Intelligence Service (the NKGB at the time).
+The official record said that the fire was caused by an overheated furnace.
+Some believe, however, that due to Smetona's continued political activities, the fire was started by the Soviet Intelligence Service (called the NKGB at the time).
 With no evidence turning up in the subsequent years to substantiate that claim, it is, however, doubtful.

-On January 13, 1944, the funeral of President Smetona took place at Cleveland's Cathedral of St. John the Evangelist.
+On 13 January, Smetona's funeral took place at Cleveland's Cathedral of St. John the Evangelist.
 Bishop Edward F. Hoban officiated.
 Smetona was buried at Calvary Cemetery in Cleveland.

-His wife Sofija died in Cleveland on December 28, 1968.
+His wife Sofija died in Cleveland on 28 December 1968.

-The couple were survived by their daughter, Marija Danutė Smetonaitė (1905–1992), son Julius Rimgaudas Smetona (1913–1974) and Julius' sons, Anthony Algirdas Smetona (1939–2012), Juozas Smetona (1940–1996) and Vytautas Julius Smetona (born 1955).
+The couple were survived by their daughter, Marija Danutė Smetonaitė (1905–1992), son Julius Rimgaudas Smetona (1913–1974) and Julius' sons, Anthony Algirdas Smetona (1939–2012), Juozas Smetona (1940–1996), and Vytautas Julius Smetona (born 1955).

-In 1975, Smetona's remains were moved from Cleveland's Knollwood Cemetery mausoleum to a crypt (No. 103) next to his wife Sofija in Section 23 of All Souls Cemetery in Chardon, Ohio.
+In 1975, Smetona's remains were moved from Cleveland's Knollwood Cemetery mausoleum to a crypt (No. 103) next to his wife Sofija in All Souls Cemetery in Chardon, Ohio.